dananjohnson/bread-formulas/brown-rice-sesame-bread.md

         weight: 17
         percentage: 2.43
       - item: levain
-        weight: 502
+        weight: 140
-        percentage: 71.71
+        percentage: 20
       - item: brown rice, cooked
-        weight: 250
+        weight: 350
-        percentage: 35.71
+        percentage: 50
-        note: 'Use approx. 150g uncooked rice.'
+        note: 'Use approx. 200g uncooked rice.'
       - item: sesame seeds, toasted
-        weight: 50
+        weight: 70
-        percentage: 7.14
+        percentage: 10

 # Method
 method:
   - day: 1
     steps:
+      - time: '21:00'
+        instr: 'Toast uncooked brown rice, then cook in boiling water for 15 minutes.
+Off heat, let rice sit for 10 minutes, then drain and cool.'
       - time: '23:00'
         instr: 'Prepare levain.
-Rest 16 hours.'
+Also add a tablespoon of starter to cooked rice and stir to combine.
+Rest 14–16 hours.'
   - day: 2
     steps:
-      - time: '14:45'
+      - time: '11:00'
         instr: 'Autolyse flours and water #1.'
-      - time: '15:00'
-        instr: 'Toast uncooked brown rice, followed by sesame seeds.
-Then, in boiling water, cook rice for 15 minutes.
-Off heat, let rice sit for 10 minutes, then drain and cool.'
-      - time: '16:15'
+      - time: '12:00'
         instr: 'Add levain and salt to autolyse.
-Slap-and-fold for 5 minutes.
-Dough will still feel shaggy, but levain should be full incorporated.'
+Slap-and-fold for 5 minutes.'
-      - time: '16:25'
+      - time: '12:15'
         instr: 'Begin bulk fermentation.'
+      - time: '12:30'
+        instr: 'Toast sesame seeds.
+Remove from heat, allow to cool.
+Grind coarsely using a suribachi or spice mill.'
-      - time: '17:00'
+      - time: '12:45'
         instr: 'Fold.'
-      - time: '17:30'
+      - time: '13:15'
-        instr: 'Add cooked rice and sesame seeds.
+        instr: 'Add half of cooked rice, sesame seeds, and water #3.
 Fold and pinch to incorporate.'
+      - time: '13:45'
+        instr: 'Add second half of cooked rice, sesame seeds, and water #3.
+Fold and pinch to incorporate.'
-      - time: '18:30'
+      - time: '14:15'
         instr: 'Fold.'
-      - time: '19:30'
+      - time: '15:15'
         instr: 'Fold.'
-      - time: '20:45'
+      - time: '16:15'
-        instr: 'Shape dough into three boules or batards, and place into floured, lined baskets.
+        instr: 'Shape dough into two boules or batards, and place into floured, lined baskets.
 Begin ambient proof.'
-      - time: '21:00'
+      - time: '18:45'
         instr: 'Place dutch oven into oven and preheat to 500°F.'
-      - time: '22:00'
+      - time: '19:30'
-        instr: 'Tilt first basket to drop bread into dutch oven.
-Score bread and place in oven.'
+        instr: 'Tilt baskets to drop loaves into dutch ovens.
+Score and place in oven.'
-      - time: '22:15'
-        instr: 'Reduce oven temperature to 460°F.'
-      - time: '22:20'
+      - time: '19:50'
         instr: 'Remove lid from dutch oven.'
-      - time: '22:27'
+      - time: '20:05'
         instr: 'Remove bread from oven.
 Rest on cooling rack for at least two hours.'
 ---